 Car insurance comes in many forms, covering different aspects.
-For instance, every state requires drivers to have minimum liability coverage.
-Liability coverage protects passengers, drivers, and pedestrians who suffer damage or injury through another driver’s fault.
+One of these is full coverage auto insurance, unless you decide to get the state’s minimum required liability-only coverage.
+Every state requires drivers to have at least the minimum liability coverage.
+Liability insurance protects passengers, drivers, and pedestrians who suffer damage or injury caused by the policyholder.
 Those with this insurance don’t have to pay for repairs or medical care out of their pocket.

 Some states like Florida require another insurance called personal injury protection (PIP) coverage if you own a car.
 Florida’s minimum required liability insurance must cover $10,000 bodily injury per person, $20,000 bodily injury per accident, and $10,000 in property damage.